NathanDugue/QuizChallenge/README.md

 # QuizChallenge

 ## Description
 Quiz challenge with 4 questions and 40 seconds up until the clock hit 0.
-Good luck on this quiz!
-(2nd attempt) By Nathan Dugue
+By Nathan Dugue